innoveit/react-native-ble-manager/README.md

 }
 ```
 ##Note
-Android API >= 23 require the ACCESS_COARSE_LOCATION permission to scan for peripherals.
+- Remember to use the `start` method before anything.
+- Android API >= 23 require the ACCESS_COARSE_LOCATION permission to scan for peripherals.
 React Native >= 0.33 natively support PermissionsAndroid like in the example.

 ##Basic Example
 ```js